Principles of Total Quality Management & Eight Principles of TQM.

 ISO 9000 Quality Management System

 Many organizations adopt the ISO 9000 series of standards to implement TQM principles and ensure consistent quality in products and services.
-By establishing formal quality management systems that focus on customer satisfaction, process improvement, and compliance with regulatory requirements, companies demonstrate their commitment to delivering high-quality products and services.
+By establishing formal quality management systems focused on customer satisfaction, process improvement, and regulatory compliance, companies demonstrate their commitment to delivering high-quality products and services.

-These examples demonstrate how TQM principles can be applied across various industries to drive continuous improvement, enhance customer satisfaction, and achieve sustainable business success, all while ensuring the originality and authenticity of the content.
+These examples demonstrate how TQM principles can be applied across various industries to drive continuous improvement, enhance customer satisfaction, and achieve sustainable business success, all while ensuring the content’s originality and authenticity.

 The Advantages of Total Quality Management Principles

-Although Japan identified total quality management (TQM) advantages in the mid-1950s, the benefits of TQM have been disclosed worldwide.
+Although Japan identified the advantages of total quality management (TQM) in the mid-1950s, the benefits of TQM have been recognized worldwide.
 The most important benefits of the TQM are:

-The TQM principles develop the quality of products and services to satisfy customers; they motivate employees naturally and boost their productivity.
+The TQM principles improve the quality of products and services to satisfy customers; they naturally motivate employees and boost their productivity.

 Additionally, the principles of TQM reduce production costs and faults and make processes more efficient and reliable.